About the Longfellow Library

 Battle of the Books!

 A weekly club to read and discuss a variety of books.
 We then form teams and compete against King and Willard in an exciting trivia-style tournament in April!
 Meeting times and book titles will be announced in September.
-For the 2019-2020 school year, we meet at Thursdays at both lunches in the library.
+For the 2020-2021 school year, we meet on Thursdays at both lunches in the library (or virtually during distance learning).

 Student Computer Use Rules